Convex-Dev/convex/docs/coding-principles.md

 # Coding principles

+This document contains principles and considerations for coding on Convex.
+The target audience is dApp / smart contract developers and those who wish to contribute to core Convex technology.

+## Architecture

+### Prefer pure dApps

+An ideal Web 3.0 application model is a "pure" dApp that is implemented as a client side front-end and uses only decentralised services such as Convex as a back-end.

+This has the following advantages:
+- Supports fully self-sovereign users
+- Avoids the requirement to maintain Web 2.0 server backends

+As such, it is recommended that Convex ecosystem applications adopt a pure dApp model if possible.

+Of course, this may not always be possible.
+Reasons to include a traditional Web 2.0 back-end include:
+- Integration with other back-end services
+- Efficient large back-end data storage and analytics
+- Custodial solutions, where private keys and assets are managed on behalf of used in a centralised fashions
+- Private / sensitive data that is not suitable for a public decentralised network

+### Don't roll your own!

+Many application smart contract needs are provided "out of the box" on Convex, and in many cases quite sophisticated dApps can be developed **without writing any smart contract code or deploying any new actors**.
+This is obviously preferable to avoid development costs and risks if requirements can be met by existing on-chain services.

+Such facilities include:
+- General purpose fungible tokens e.g. `convex.multi-token`
+- Automated market maker / currency exchange - `torus.exchange`
+- W3C compatible Decentralised Identity registry - `convex.did`
+- Various NFT implementations
+- Trust monitors for authorisation and governance: `convex.trust` and related libraries

 ## Smart Contract Security

 This section contains tips and considerations for smart contract security if you are developing Actors on Convex.
 They are not absolute rules nor do they guarantee complete security, however our aim is to make developers aware of common security risks and pitfalls and how to addess them.